JSisques/JSisques/README.md

 <img align="center" src="https://github.com/JSisques/JSisques/blob/main/Banner%20RRSS.png"/>

-# Javier Plaza Sisqués
+# 👋🏻 Javier Plaza Sisqués
-Hi I'm Javi and I'm a technology enthusiast since I can remember it.
-I love programming and learning new things everyday.
-I'm from León living in Madrid.
+Hi I'm Javi, I'm a 22 years old and I'm from León (Spain).
+Since I can remember I always had a computer under my arm and I've always been a technology enthusiast.
+I love learning new things and developing apps and programms to help other people around the world.

 <!-- ## 🚀 Projects -->

-## 👨🏼‍🎓 What am I learning now?
+## 👨🏼‍🎓 What am I learning/studying now?
 I'm currently studying the first year of the degree in computer engineering at Universidad Europea.
-Apart of that I'm also taking a course of IOS development with Swift.
+Apart of that I'm also taking a course of IOS development with Swift at Udemy platform.

 ## 🧑🏼‍💻 What am I working on now?
 Nowadays I'm working at ESCP Businesss School as an IT technician.
+Apart of that I´m working on an app which collect info around the beaches in my country (Spain) and informs people about the current state of them.

 ## 🛠 Favourite tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=Python&logoColor=white&color=2bbc8a)